-20.7 Medical Terminology Allowance
+21.7 Medical Terminology Allowance

-- (a) For the purposes of this subclause, "Medical Typist" and "Medical Secretary" will mean those employees classified at Level G-1/2, G-2, or G-3 and who spend at least 50% of their time typing from tapes, shorthand or medical practitioner's notes of case history, summaries, reports or similar material involving a broad range of medical terminology. - (b) A Medical Typist or Medical Secretary will be paid a medical terminology allowance of an amount equivalent to 5.15% of G-2.2 per annum, which will be converted to an hourly rate to enable payment:
+- (a) For the purposes of this subclause, "Medical Typist" and "Medical Secretary" will mean those employees classified at Level G-1/2, G-2, or G-3 and who spend at least 50% of their time typing from tapes, shorthand or medical practitioner's notes of case history, summaries, reports or similar material involving a broad range of medical terminology. - (b) A Medical Typist or Medical Secretary will be paid a medical terminology allowance of an amount equivalent to 5.15% of G-2.2 per annum, which will be converted to an hourly rate to enable payment: - (i) on a fortnightly basis; or - (ii) on a proportionate basis for a Part Time Employee. - (c) Notwithstanding any other provision of this subclause, where an employee, classified equivalent to level G-1/2, G-2, or G-3, (other than an employee for whom training or instruction is a formal requirement of their job) has been instructed to provide short term training or instruction in medical terminology, the employee will be paid the medical terminology allowance on an hourly basis for the hours so worked.

-- (i) on a fortnightly basis; or - (ii) on a proportionate basis for a Part Time Employee. - (c) Notwithstanding any other provision of this subclause, where an employee, classified equivalent to level G-1/2, G-2, or G-3, (other than an employee for whom training or instruction is a formal requirement of their job) has been instructed to provide short term training or instruction in medical terminology, the employee will be paid the medical terminology allowance on an hourly basis for the hours so worked.
+21.8 Payment of salaries

-20.8 Payment of salaries
+- (a) Salaries will be paid fortnightly except where the usual pay day falls on a Public Holiday prescribed in Clause 41 Public Holidays in which case payment will be made on the day before the usual pay day. - (b) A fortnight's salary will be computed by dividing the annual salary rate by 313 and multiplying the result by 12. - (c) The hourly rate will be calculated as $1/76^{th}$ of the fortnight's salary.

-- (a) Salaries will be paid fortnightly except where the usual pay day falls on a Public Holiday prescribed in Clause 40 Public Holidays in which case payment will be made on the day before the usual pay day. - (b) A fortnight's salary will be computed by dividing the annual salary rate by 313 and multiplying the result by 12. - (c) The hourly rate will be calculated as 1/76th of the fortnight's salary. - (d) Salaries will be paid by direct funds transfer to the credit of an account nominated by the employee at such bank, building society or credit union approved by the Employer.
+- (d) Salaries will be paid by direct funds transfer to the credit of an account nominated by the employee at such bank, building society or credit union approved by the Employer.
 Provided that where such form of payment is impractical or where some exceptional circumstances exist and by agreement between the Employer and the HSUWA, payment may be made by cheque. - (e) Annual increments will be subject to the employee's satisfactory performance over the preceding 12 months and will be assessed according to an agreed system of performance appraisal.

-20.9 Pro rata Payment of Allowances
+21.9 Pro rata Payment of Allowances

-- (a) Where an allowance under this Agreement is expressed as an annual rate and an employee does not qualify for a complete year, payment will be made on a pro rata basis. - (b) For the purpose of ascertaining a fortnightly or hourly rate of an annual allowance, the formula prescribed in subclause 20.8 will apply. - 20.10 Junior rates do not apply to classifications other than Level G-1/2.
+- (a) Where an allowance under this Agreement is expressed as an annual rate and an employee does not qualify for a complete year, payment will be made on a pro rata basis. - (b) For the purpose of ascertaining a fortnightly or hourly rate of an annual allowance, the formula prescribed in subclause 21.8 will apply.